 - 1. Make sure the AC power is turned off at its source and the DC and AC power switches on the operator are in the off position. - 2.
-Access the input power wires and convenience outlet wires by removing the two Phillips-head screws that secure the high voltage junction box cover.
+Access the input power wires and service outlet wires by removing the two Phillips-head screws that secure the high voltage junction box cover.
+See Figure 2-2.